-The 1964 Ford Falcon Series were given a more aggressive grille and a completely restyled body.
+The 1964 Ford Falcon Series were given a more aggressive grille and a completely restyled body, with an appearance that was more squared-off and modern.
 The base engine was an overhead valve 170 cubic-inch engine capable of producing just over 100 horsepower.
 There were several body styles and trim levels to select from.
 It was available as a 2- and 4-door sedan, hardtop coupe, sport hardtop, convertible, Sprint hardtop, Sprint Convertible, and station wagons.
 The top trim level was the 'Futura.'
 These bodystyles included a chrome horn ring, rear armrests with ashtrays, chrome hood ornament, chrome side window moldings, chrome windshield and rear window moldings.
 The Futura symbol could also be found on the front fender.
 There were two horizontal sloping chrome strips on the side of the body.
 A V8 engine could also be found under the bonnet.

 For 1964, the Falcon Station wagons became its own separate series.
 There were four body styles to select from, a 4-door with seating for six, a two-door version, a Squire station wagon, and a DeLuxe Station Wagon.

 Later in 1964, Ford launched the Mustang, based heavily on the Falcon's unitized frame design but with no compromises about its youthful intention.
 The Mustang could be optioned as the Sprint Package (the 260 V8, a louder exhaust, and a stiffer suspension), resulting in only a small number of Falcon Sprint models sold.
 Even with the 289 V8 in late 1964, the Sprint was overshadowed by the Mustang and was discontinued after 1965.